 You may need the money in your bank account to pay first and last month's rent on an apartment, or to pay the mortgage, or to buy food.
-If you do not protect your bank account, the abusive person might take all the money out of it.
-Sometimes the abusive person goes right to the bank and takes all of the money out of the account right after he gets served with a 209A protective order.
+If you do not protect your bank account, the person who abused you might take all the money out of it.
+Sometimes the person who abused you goes right to the bank and takes all of the money out of the account right after getting served with a 209A protective order.

 The most common types of bank accounts that couples have are:

 All the money in joint accounts belongs to both of you.
 Either of you can go to the bank and take out all of the money in a joint account.
 This is true whether or not you are married.